Kwantlen Cycle Journey: Dewdney to Glen Valley – 60 kms

 What to bring: Be prepared for the weather.
 A rain shower is always a possibility but may be sunny and you may need to apply sunscreen.
 Bring water, a well serviced bicycle (preferably hybrid or mountain bike), helmet, tool kit with a spare tube, and a snack.
 A stop for lunch is planned at an eatery in Mission during the ride.

-Logistics: On the day of the ride, registered cyclists will meet at the Cheam Fishing Village (campground) at the end of Appel Road, Agassiz, near the sandy banks of the Fraser River, at 10:00 am for the pre-ride registration process.
-Afterward, cyclists will be shuttled to the Othello Tunnels to start the ride.
+Logistics: On the day of the ride, registered cyclists will meet at Glen Valley Regional Park (28000 River Rd., Langley), at 8:30 am for the pre-ride registration process.
+Afterward, cyclists will be shuttled to Dewdney Regional Park to start the ride.

 Price: $15 + GST